What is United Way of Sumner County?

 Various volunteer committees oversee financial practices and the allocation of the funds we raise.

-A paid staff made up of the President/CEO, three full-time employees, and one part-time employee operates United Way of Sumner County on a day-to-day basis.
+A paid staff made up of the President/CEO, one full-time employee, and two part-time employees operates United Way of Sumner County on a day-to-day basis.

 Our volunteer network is a key reason why our administrative and fundraising costs are among the lowest of any nonprofit.
 More of your contribution goes directly to help people right here in Sumner County.